gutenbergtools/gutenbergsite/site/help/volunteers_faq.md

 formatting and proofreading far exceeds the time spent in scanning+OCR or typing.

+If you have questions, get in touch!
+The [contact information](/about/contact_information.html) page can put you in touch with the helpdesk.

 Thank you for your help and interest in creating new Project Gutenberg eBooks!